msteveb/tmake/README.md

    In the first case, $SRCDIR will be "dir", while in the second it will be "../../dir" If the test program/script needs to reference support input files in can find them relative to $SRCDIR.

-3. Similarly, 'Generate' is given the '--chdir' flag, it creates a 'target -chdir' rule and also uses this directory specification to find the script or interpreter.
+3. Similarly, if 'Generate' is given the '--chdir' flag, it creates a 'target -chdir' rule and also uses this directory specification to find the script or interpreter.

 Environment Variables